naifm8/UNIT-PROJECT-1/README.md

 ---

-This is a beginner-friendly Python project that simulates how a small clinic operates.
-It includes two main user roles: **Doctors** and **Patients** — each with their own menus and functions.
+This project is a command-line-based Clinic Management System developed in Python.
+It models real-world workflows between **doctors** and **patients**, including user authentication and authorization, appointment booking, and integration with multiple JSON files.
+This project is my way of applying what I’ve learned in previous lessons, including file handling, functions, and user interaction using Python.

 The system focuses on:
 - Booking appointments
-- Recommending medicines based on symptoms
+- Recommending doctor specialty based on symptoms
+- Helping doctors choose the right medicine based on side effects
 - Saving patient history with dosage and prescriptions

 ---